bparanj/crystal/innovation/shred/appliance.md

      - ShredOS is built specifically for wiping disks and does not include many non-essential features, similar to WipeOS's focus on secure erasure.

 ### 2. **Clonezilla Server Edition (SE)**
-   - **Overview**: Clonezilla SE is a network bootable system for disk imaging and cloning, but it can also be configured for wiping disks.
+   Clonezilla SE is a network bootable system for disk imaging and cloning, but it can also be configured for wiping disks.
 It can run on a server and allow multiple clients to PXE boot for network-based operations.
    - **Features**:
      - PXE boot capability for wiping or cloning multiple machines at once.
      - Automated, unattended operations similar to how WipeOS works on multiple devices.